jeff4/a7/src/pages/posts/68-temp.md

 * [Link to consolidated stats, video notes, etc.](/posts/67-stats/)
 * [Link to competition](/posts/69-competitors/)

+## 5/13/2024
+* investors
+* what are the best prospects?
+* Next people to reach out to: Elizabeth Yin
+* 6182 pre-seed investors
+	* when focused on $150k to $500k, number of funds go down to 3074
+* 15,305 seed investors
+* when putting a
+* focus on bay area
+* industry healthcare / ai

 ## 4/24/2024
 * Product demo.
 * Atomic unit is one LLM call